Code-Institute-Submissions/SleepyMan93-Linton-s-lights-MS2_JuneResub/README.md

 - Grace my 12 year old cousin tried out the web application for me on her home desktop andn loved playing the game.
 She said sounds when pressing the lights would have made it more fun but she really enjoyed the story and charavter Linton.
-   - Design was easy to use, she typed in loads of different usernames that all worked and loved how the message displayed with her username
+   - Design was easy to use, she typed in loads of different usernames that all worked and loved how the message displayed with her username.

+- My friends son George won the game and wanted some level of celebration.
+Created a simple congrats message with soundbite for the winner.

 # Bugs / De-Bugging <a name="bugs"></a>